isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 *If you want to re-encode a video file that you previously uploaded*

-1. In Dynamic Media Classic, in the Browse panel, navigate to the video and select it.
+1. In Adobe Dynamic Media Classic, in the Browse panel, navigate to the video and select it.
 1. Click **[!UICONTROL File]** > **[!UICONTROL Reprocess]**.
 1. In the Reprocess Assets dialog box, expand **[!UICONTROL EVideo Options]**, then do one of the following:
    * Best practice is to use the following method.
 Select **Adaptive Video**.